Deimvis/ReactionsStorage/docs/manual/tutorials/how_to_conduct_load_test.md

 # How to conduct a load test with custom workload

 * Load testing — a type of performance testing that simulates a real-world load.
-* We developed a [simulation](../../../tests/simulation/) software for these purposes.
+* We developed a [simulation](../../../tests/simulation/) tool for these purposes.
 See [Simulation](../sections/simulation.md) section for more details.

 ## Practical example to launch simulation using remote VMs